Is Your Wireless Infrastructure Provider Delivering?

 Southern California Edison, for example, is a critical infrastructure provider because we deliver electricity to the Southern California area.
 To monitor our electric network, we use fiber optic cables.
 The extra capacity and fiber on these cables provide the network that Edison Carrier Solutions leases to enterprises and carriers.
 If a problem should occur, Southern California Edison is one of the first to access the area.
 By being one of the first, we are able to help businesses up and running more quickly.

 Edison is one of the best providers in the Southern California area.
-If your business is dealing with mission-critical data and needs top uptime performance, consider selecting a business internet service provider that doubles as a critical infrastructure provider so you can get faster problem resolution in emergencies.
+If your business is dealing with mission-critical data and needs top network reliability, consider selecting a business internet service provider that doubles as a critical infrastructure provider so you can get faster problem resolution in emergencies.

 Use a Variety of Tactics to Achieve Better Network Uptime